Alek Thomas Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- Keller (2-2) gets the starting nod for the Royals in his fifth start of the season.
-He has a 3.00 ERA in 21 2/3 innings pitched, with 18 strikeouts.
+- The Royals will send Singer (1-2) to make his fifth start of the season.
+He is 1-2 with an 8.14 ERA and 19 strikeouts through 21 2/3 innings pitched.

-- In his last appearance on Tuesday against the Texas Rangers, the right-hander went four innings, allowing three earned runs while surrendering three hits.
+- His last time out was on Wednesday against the Texas Rangers, when the right-hander tossed five innings, surrendering five earned runs while giving up six hits.

-- The 27-year-old has put up a 3.00 ERA and 7.7 strikeouts per nine innings in four games this season, while allowing a batting average of .194 to opposing hitters.
+- The 26-year-old has put together an 8.14 ERA and 8.1 strikeouts per nine innings across four games this season, while allowing a batting average of .306 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.